 Building Information Modeling, or BIM, is a common term thrown around in articles about the future of construction.
 When BIM was first introduced, it was primarily architects that used the software.
 With it, they could put together a 3D model of a building design.
 It was something that was easily shared with stakeholders to show what they could receive for their investment.
-With BIM slipping its way into construction it’s important to know what it is and what it can do to benefit you.
+BIM is an important tool in construction, but what is BIM?

 Building Information Modeling is a way of representing buildings, utilities, and roads.
 BIM is the process of generating and managing digital representations of the physical and functional characteristics of places.
 In other words, it doesn’t just build a 3D computer model, it shows how certain building materials will hold up over time.
 Building Information Modeling incorporates multiple CAD and specs to fully design a project.
 A CAD is a computer-aided design software for drafting or image creation.
 These three-dimensional images can be manipulated to see how they fit before expensive materials are ordered.